Back to Africa Check

 Improving public debate and strengthening democracy depends on our work having a sustainable impact.
 We rigorously track and measure progress towards our organisational objectives.

-Collectively, our team of nearly 40 has published more than 1,300 fact-check reports and fact-checked over 1,800 claims, published 180 factsheets and 47 guides on contested issues and trained 4,500 journalists on verification best practices.
+Collectively, our team of nearly 40 has published almost 1,700 fact-check reports, fact-checked over 2,700 claims, published 683 factsheets, guides and blogs on contested issues and trained more than 10,000 journalists and others on verification best practices.

 Claims we’ve fact-checked

 We fact-check claims on a wide range of topics, but prioritise serious policy-related claims about health, the economy, education and electoral politics, as these directly affect people’s lives.
-Health claims were the focus of 25% of our English fact-checks and 45% of our fact-checks in French.
+In 2023, topics on the economy, government and development were the focus of 72% of our English fact-checks.
+Claims on the economy accounted for 50% of our fact-checks in French.

-Based on our rating system, 27% of the claims we rated in English and 2% of claims rated in French were correct.
+Based on our rating system, 28% of the claims we rated in English and 8% of claims rated in French were correct

 Our five organisational goals